What Does a Metal Roof Warranty Really Cover on My Seattle Home?

 October 18th, 2024

-Are you considering a metal roof for your home but unsure what kind of warranty protection comes with it?
-Do you know what to expect when it comes to coverage for materials, installation, or potential repairs?
+Are you considering a metal roof for your home but unsure if the warranty will actually help you cover potential repair costs?
+Do you know what’s covered — and what isn’t — when it comes to paint, metal types, or installation issues?

 What kinds of warranties are available for a metal roof?